ExpressVPN vs. Surfshark 2023: Which VPN Is Better?

-But speed isn't the only criteria we looked at in this category.
-For VPNs, it's also equally important how well they're able to circumvent geoblocking and allow users to stream content from abroad.
-Once again, there's nothing between the pair, as foreign content on Netflix, Amazon Prime Video, Disney+, and the BBC's iPlayer was readily accessible with either.
+But speed isn't the only factor in this category.
+For VPNs, how well they're able to circumvent geoblocking and allow users to stream content from abroad is just as important.
+Once again, there's nothing between the pair, as foreign content on Netflix, Amazon Prime Video, Disney+, and BBC iPlayer was readily accessible with either.

-As such, ExpressVPN and Surfshark are both performance heavyweights, and thanks to their ability to access streaming content from abroad, or be effectively used in China, there's very little separating them.
-Since Surfshark's download speeds are somewhat higher than those of ExpressVPN, it emerges victorious, albeit, by the smallest of margins.
+As such, ExpressVPN and Surfshark are both performance heavyweights.
+Whether for streaming content from abroad or use in China, there's very little separating them.
+Since Surfshark's download speeds are somewhat higher than ExpressVPN's, it emerges victorious but just by the smallest of margins.

 Security and Privacy

-In assessing how secure a VPN is, we pay attention to what VPN protocols it supports.
-With Surfshark, these include, among others, WireGuard and OpenVPN, two of the most secure protocols available.
-OpenVPN is also offered by ExpressVPN, however, instead of WireGuard, you'll find the proprietary Lightway protocol, which allegedly provides a similar level of security.
+To determine how secure a VPN is, we pay attention to what VPN protocols it supports.
+With Surfshark, these include WireGuard and OpenVPN, two of the safest options.
+OpenVPN is also offered by ExpressVPN, however, instead of WireGuard, you'll get its proprietary Lightway protocol, which allegedly provides a similar level of security.
 Both providers encrypt connections with AES-256, the current industry standard.

-Our tests didn't discern any leaks with either Surfshark or ExpressVPN.
+Our tests didn't find any leaks with either Surfshark or ExpressVPN.

-Equally important for security is whether and which information a provider saves regarding you, your connections, and your activities.
-Both ExpressVPN and Surfshark promise not to retain traffic logs or other information that might offer insight into your identity.
+Equally important for security is whether a provider logs and stores information about you, your connections, and your activities.
+Both ExpressVPN and Surfshark promise not to retain traffic logs or other information that might disclose your identity.

 Thankfully, you won't have to take either at their word as both ExpressVPN and Surfshark regularly submit to independent audits (ExpressVPN from PwC, and Surfshark with Cure53), that assess how truthful their guarantees are.

-Another factor that plays a role in determining how secure a provider is pertains to where it is headquartered.
-Both value the tropical lifestyle and are based in the British Virgin Islands, which are known for their lax data privacy laws.
-This carries with it advantages and disadvantages: Each advertises that they can guarantee greater anonymity owing to the jurisdiction they're based in, however, this is a double-edged sword, as you'll also have less legal recourse to ensure that they safely handle your data.
+Another factor that plays a role in determining a provider's security is its location.
+Both value the tropical lifestyle and are based in the British Virgin Islands, which is known for its lax data privacy laws.
+This has advantages and disadvantages: Each advertises that they can guarantee greater anonymity owing to where they're headquartered, however, this is a double-edged sword, as you'll also have less legal recourse if they misuse your data.

-Ultimately, opting for a VPN provider that operates from a country with strict data privacy laws, comes down to what your priorities are.
-In any case, each offers a comparable degree of security.
+Ultimately, opting for a VPN provider that operates in a country with loose data privacy laws is a matter of taste.
+In any case, both VPNs offer similar degrees of security.

-Good customer support is comprised of two elements: One of these is a solid help center with comprehensive articles that can be full-text searched.
-In the event that you can't find the answer to your question, you should be able to get in touch with a staffer directly, capable of providing you with a competent and helpful answer.
+Good customer support is comprised of two things: One is a solid help center with comprehensive articles that can be full-text searched.
+In the event that you can't find the answer to your question, you'll need the second component, a staffer who is capable of quickly providing you with a competent and helpful answer.

 In terms of the first aspect, ExpressVPN and Surfshark offer equally good static content.